e2technologies/ViewCSS/README.md

     based on the user's OS settings
   - 0.3.0 - Added the "text-shadow" and "text-shadow-opacity" properties
   - 0.4.0 - Implemented unit tests, some code rework, small bug fixes, etc.  No changes to the API
+  - 0.5.0 - Adding ".cssText" method to support text manipulation tags like "text-decoration"

 ## Examples